rdaw16/Rakeem_Projects/README.md

 <a href="https://www.linkedin.com/in/rakeemdawson/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a senior undergraduate with a profound interest in technology and a dedication to solving complex problems.
+I am an experienced IT professional with a strong foundation in Information Technology.
+Over time, I have cultivated a deep passion for cybersecurity and am now enthusiastic about transitioning into this field, with a specific goal of joining a Security Operations Center (SOC) as an Analyst.

 ## Objective